AnanyaChallapalli/To-Do-List/README.md

-# React + Vite
+# To-Do List Application

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a to do list application in which a user can categorise their tasks into high and low priority.
+There is also a weekly habit tracker in which they can track their habits.

 Currently, two official plugins are available: